For about a year, I was convinced this Substack was about building a life abroad.

 Smaller frame.

-Tools you can actually use this week.
+Tools you can actually use, right now.

 How will this Substack run every week?